 Dark mode is an accessibility setting that changes the colour scheme of an interface, minimising the amount of blue light to enhance readability and reduce eye strain.
 This is great for anyone who is light sensitive and working late hours.

-Dark mode settings check if the html has been set for background colour and font colours using the following:
+To check if dark mode settings in HTML has been set for background colour and font colours, use:

-If a colour is set, the setting will reverse the colours – as an example, black will change to white and white will change to black.
+If a colour is set, the setting will reverse the colours; for example, black will change to white and white will change to black.

 - Avoid background colours where possible, white can become black and black can become white, as though they are inverted.
 Anything off white can become grey.